 Prerequisites Needed To Take The CEPA Exam:

-Software: SOLIDWORKS 2012 (or later released version) and SOLIDWORKS Enterprise PDM 2012 (or later released version)
+Software: SOLIDWORKS 2012 (or later released version) and SOLIDWORKS PDM Professional 2012 (or later released version)

 Access and Privileges checklist:

 Login and Passwords to Archive and SQL Servers (including SQL sa password)